 stature and becoming a very active stallion station in Pennsylvania.

-Today, the Dickersons are developing a large portion of the farm as an upscale planned residential community (PRD) known as Lindwood for over 150 single family homes; while maintaining mares and breeding stallions of several breeds in addition to Standardbreds on over 100 acres of the farm.
-These breeds include Thoroughbreds, Quarterhorses, and several performance horse breeds.
+In the mid 1990’s, the Dickersons began developing a large portion of the farm as an upscale planned residential community (PRD) known as Lindwood with over 150 single family homes; while maintaining mares and breeding stallions of several breeds in additional to Standardbreds on over 100 acres of the farm.
+These breeds include Thoroughbreds, Quarter Horses and several performance horse breeds.
 The future of Lindwood Farm holds no limit for continued operation of a professionally operated facility for standing stallions and breeding mares.